Skip to main content

 The Dare to Dream Program was created to make it possible for graduates to pursue the latter, by not only covering expenses, but also providing other critical resources such as space and access to the invaluable Queen’s network of contacts.

-Founders/Co-Founders must be in their final year of study for a degree or diploma program at Smith School of Business or have graduated from a Smith program in the Fall of the previous year
+Founders/Co-Founders must be in their graduating year for a degree or diploma program at Smith School of Business, or have graduated from a Smith degree program in the Fall of the previous year.
+Your business should be well beyond ideation, approaching or at MVP, entering the start-up stage and have gained market traction (customers/revenue).

 Key dates & deadlines